-- 3.1 PRU 7.4.169R(1) requires any stochastic approach used for valuing guarantees, options and smoothing when calculating WPICCs to be 'market-consistent'.
-PRU 7.4.170R defines this as "... a model that delivers prices for assets and liabilities that can be directly verified from the market ..." and requires the model to be calibrated "... to deliver market-consistent prices for those assets that reflect the nature and term of the with-profits insurance liabilities".
-Additional guidance is given in PRU 7.4.176-180G. - 3.2 Underlying model structures should be arbitrage free.
+- 3.1 Any stochastic approach used for valuing guarantees, options and smoothing when calculating WPICCs should be 'market-consistent' and delivers prices for assets and liabilities that can be directly verified from the market.
+It should deliver market-consistent prices for those assets that reflect the nature and term of the with-profits insurance liabilities". - 3.2 Underlying model structures should be arbitrage free.
 However to the extent that there are small arbitrage opportunities in the simulations produced, this is acceptable provided they are not exploited for the benefit of the results. - 3.3 In the context of with-profits business, assets "reflecting the nature and term" of the liabilities would include those assets the return on which is used to determine policy payouts (i.e. those deemed to constitute the asset shares of the policies being valued).
 It would also include derivatives, particularly 'European' put options on the assets constituting, or reasonably close to those constituting, the asset share if policies contain guaranteed minimum maturity values and interest rate swaptions if guaranteed annuity rates are being valued.
-The model used should also be capable of reproducing the prices of differently credit-rated stocks (other than those excluded by PRU 7.4.87R), if such stocks form a material part of asset shares. - 3.4 Except where the contrary is expressly stated in PRU, the basis for the valuation of assets and liabilities is set out in PRU 1.3.5R.
-In particular, this does not apply to calculation of the mathematical reserves.
-'Market-consistent' values should be interpreted consistently with this rule.
-In particular, if the rule requires the use of bid or offer prices rather than mid-market prices, then input parameters or output values should be adjusted to produce the appropriate results, including an estimate of the spreads which market-makers may apply to large, infrequently traded over-the-counter instruments.
-Unless otherwise directed or implied by rules and guidance in the FSA Handbook, it is not necessary to assume that the expected 'close-out' cost of an unhedged position after a very short term market shock will be subject to wider than normal price spreads.

-- 3.5 Where no established derivative market exists, for example options on commercial property, it is impossible to base the calibration on the market, and the use of historical data for calibration may be a suitable alternative. - 3.6 Where data are based upon surveyors' valuations, as is typical in many property market indices, historical performance may contain significant elements of smoothing relative to similar, although sparser, observations from realised sale prices.
+The model used should also be capable of reproducing the prices of differently credit-rated stocks where permitted if such stocks form a material part of asset shares. - 3.4 'Market-consistent' values should be interpreted consistently.
+In particular, if required to use bid or offer prices rather than mid-market prices, then input parameters or output values should be adjusted to produce the appropriate results, including an estimate of the spreads which market-makers may apply to large, infrequently traded over-the-counter instruments.
+Unless otherwise directed or implied by rules and guidance, it is not necessary to assume that the expected 'close-out' cost of an unhedged position after a very short term market shock will be subject to wider than normal price spreads. - 3.5 Where no established derivative market exists, for example options on commercial property, it is impossible to base the calibration on the market, and the use of historical data for calibration may be a suitable alternative. - 3.6 Where data are based upon surveyors' valuations, as is typical in many property market indices, historical performance may contain significant elements of smoothing relative to similar, although sparser, observations from realised sale prices.
 It is more appropriate to base the implied volatility for a market-consistent valuation of guarantees on the price at which an asset can be realised.
 Where only surveyors' valuations are available, appropriate adjustments should therefore be made to the dataset, to the parameters or to the results in order to remove the possible impact of smoothing.
 Parameters based on surveyors' valuations may be used alongside parameters based upon sale prices for circumstances where this better reflects current practice.
 Examples include the calculation of asset share, and the effect of management actions contingent on the value of assets, where the practice of the firm may be to use surveyors' valuations.